 So, this is what I can see happening.
 There are two groups that will be affected the most severely by this.
 The number one group would be those who smoke medical marijuana, with or without a medical marijuana card, in California.
 Marijuana can stay in the system for months and almost certainly stays in the system for days or weeks.

-Aaron: It’s very hard to determine what the metabolite level is as it affects different people.
-And so what’s going on here is the testing for marijuana.
+It’s very hard to determine what the metabolite level is as it affects different people.
+What’s going on here is the testing for marijuana.
 It’s not at the level of sophistication where it needs to be, and I don’t think it will ever be there.

 It’s basically just a way to get people to stop smoking marijuana if they want to drive or run the risk of criminal charges.
 It’s a way to raise more money for the state by getting more driving under the influence convictions, due to marijuana.

-Unlike Alcohol, There Is No Established Medically Proven Method to Determine Your Absorption of Marijuana
+There Is No Established Medically Proven Method To Determine Absorption Of Marijuana

 - In Northern California, It Is Advisable NOT to Drive After Ingesting Marijuana